Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 RoleDefinitionId : 729827e3-9c14-49f7-bb1b-9608f156bbb8
 DirectoryScopeId : /administrativeUnits/75d6878f-63ad-435d-b85b-544d94af4f5d

-For readability, I choose to include only of those steps here - step 2, finding his role assignment.
+For readability, I chose to include only one of those steps here – Step 2, finding his role assignment.
+Reading long sequences of PowerShell commands on a GitHub repo one after another becomes a pain for a human after a while...

 **Expected result: Henrik Berg is Helpdesk Administrator with scope: AU-West → Passed**